GovCompass

 automated decision-making

-Decisions based solely on automated processing with legal or similarly significant effects — restricted by GDPR Article 22 to three exception grounds, with human-intervention safeguards.
+Decisions based solely on automated processing with legal or similarly significant effects.
+GDPR Article 22 restricts them to three exception grounds, with human-intervention safeguards.

 automation bias